cincnatejones/client-acd/README.md

 -  Fill out the Config variables - this will create a new Heroku app and produce a new Heroku URL for the app
 -  Complete the [Twilio Config steps above with your new Heroku URL](https://github.com/choppen5/client-acd#twilio-config)
 -  After creating the Heroku app, note the URL.
---  Go back in your Twilio Account, and set the voice URL for your Twilio app that was created in the pre-requesites.
+  -  Go back in your Twilio Account, and set the voice URL for your Twilio app that was created in the pre-requesites.
 You have created a new Heroku app witha  URL, you can now set the path to that URL and add the /dial path.
-For example, if you created a Heroku app called  "http://myapp.herokuapp.com" you would set the Voice URL of your app to  http://myapp.herokuapp.com/dial.
+For example, if you created a Heroku app called  "http://myapp.herokuapp.com" you would set the Voice URL of your app to  http://myapp.herokuapp.com/dial
+  - Set your Workspace Event call back to  http://myapp.herokuapp.com/event
+  - Set your Workflow Assignment URL to http://myapp.herokuapp.com/assignment

 ![TwimlApp](http://uploadir.com/u/scshlxls)

--- You now need to create configure your inbound number with your new Heroku url.
+  - You now need to create configure your inbound number with your new Heroku url.
 Add your Heroku app url + /voice to your Twilio voice URL.

 ![TiwmlApp](http://uploadir.com/u/m7k57r2s)